DTS-STN/Service-Canada-Design-System/README.md

    - Zoom content to 200% to ensure it is readable
    - Tab through content using keyboard only
-   - Verify new content using a least 1 screen reader tool from the following list: https://dequeuniversity.com/screenreaders/
+   - Verify new content using at least 1 screen reader tool from the following list: https://dequeuniversity.com/screenreaders/

    </br>